Maximilian-Stefan-Ernst/ClusterTutorial/tutorial.md

 ![](figures/tardis_network_folder.png)

+Now please copy the "ClusterTutorial" into your home directory on TARDIS.

 # Some slurm basics

 Slurm (Simple Linus Utility for Resource Management) is a so-called "resource manager".
 Basically, you have to tell slurm how many ressources you want to use, and slurm will allocate those resources on the cluster for you.
 This way, you don't have to think about what specific part of the cluster you want to use (and you don't need extensive knowledge of the cluster architecture).
 Slurm is also a "job scheduler", meaning if many persons are using the cluster at the same time, slurm schedules the tasks and ensures smooth and fair scheduling of the work.[^1]